Steath094/EzShare/README.md

 ---

-## 🖥️ Frontend Plan
+## 🖥️ Frontend

-The frontend will be built using:
+The frontend is built using:

 - ⚛️ **React + TypeScript** for component-based UI
 - 🎨 **Tailwind CSS** for fast styling
 - 🔐 Simple form to join/create a room and select role
 - 💬 Live text input and display synced via WebSocket

-The frontend will connect to the backend via WebSocket and support:
+The frontend connects to the backend via WebSocket and support:

 - Room join via room code
 - Role selection (reader or writer)